brimstone/projectbuilder/README.md

 Supported endpoints:

 - Docker registries: The image is defined by `DOCKER_TAG` is pushed.
+See additional caveats in the `package` step.